ChristianCricchi/MilestoneProject1/README.md

 # **Milestone Project 1**
 ## __Introduction__

-<p style="text-align:justify;">The guide lines for the development of this first project are crucial to ensure a solid structure and effective progress.
+The guide lines for the development of this first project are crucial to ensure a solid structure and effective progress.
 Here are the key principles on which this project is based.
-The recommended materials during the  HTML and CSS course have been used..</p>
+The recommended materials during the  HTML and CSS course have been used..

 The project will be developed in 5 phases called:
 * Strategy plane